-College credit will be awarded to students on a High School semester basis upon successful completion of the course work.
+College credit will be awarded to students on a semester basis upon successful completion of a semester of work.
+Three semester hours of college credit will be equivalent to one high school standard credit and one semester hours will be equivalent to one-half standard credit.
+In the case of lab sciences, eight semester hours are equal to a high school standard credit.
 The college course grade will be used in computing the student's high school grade point average.
 The grades earned for dual enrollment courses are weighted.
 Please note that the credit does not automatically transfer to other schools and universities, and the student is responsible for verifying the policies and practices of the college or university of his/her choice before seeking acceptance.
 Additional information may be obtained from the guidance office at your school.
 Dual Enrollment agreements have been established with the following institutions of higher education: